Keep these expert insights in mind, and paid search domination is at your fingertips.

 For more, check out our handy guide on how to conduct a competitor analysis for PPC.

 Perhaps the most challenging part of any digital marketing campaign is reaching the right audience.
-Through the process of keyword and audience research, you’ll make educated guesses about their searches and behaviors.
+Through the process of audience and keyword research, you’ll make educated guesses about their searches and behaviors.
 But the most successful campaigns are based on more than guessing.

-PPC campaigns need constant steering in this area to ensure you reach the right people with the right message.
+PPC campaign management involves constant steering in this area to ensure you reach the right people with the right message.
 Not only that, you have to make sure they have the right intent.
 You want to avoid reaching people still doing research when you’d like them to buy.

 - Make sure some of your keywords include terms like “buy.”